SDawson777/nimbus-cms/docs/BACKUP_DR.md

 # Backup and disaster recovery

-This guide describes how to back up and restore the Jars CMS datasets and configuration, and how to think about recovery objectives (RPO/RTO).
+This guide describes how to back up and restore the Nimbus Cannabis OS CMS datasets and configuration, and how to think about recovery objectives (RPO/RTO).

 ## What needs to be backed up